-- Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures-Supplier Financing Arrangements
+- Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures-Supplier Finance Arrangements

-The amendments add a disclosure objective to IAS 7, requiring an entity to disclose information about its supplier financing arrangements that enables users of financial statements to assess the effects of those arrangements on the entity's liabilities and cash flows.
-In addition, IFRS 7 was amended to add supplier financing arrangements as an example within the requirements for disclosure of information about an entity's exposure to concentration of liquidity risk.
+The amendments add a disclosure objective to IAS 7 stating that an entity is required to disclose information about its supplier finance arrangements that enables users of financial statements to assess the effects of those arrangements on the entity's liabilities and cash flows.
+In addition, IFRS 7 was amended to add supplier finance arrangements as an example within the requirements to disclose information about an entity's exposure to concentration of liquidity risk.

-The term "supplier financing arrangements" is not defined.
+The term 'supplier finance arrangements' is not defined.
 Instead, the amendments describe the characteristics of an arrangement for which an entity would be required to provide the information.

-To meet the disclosure objective, an entity will be required to disclose in aggregate for its supplier financing arrangements:
+To meet the disclosure objective, an entity will be required to disclose in aggregate for its supplier finance arrangements:

-- The terms and conditions of the arrangements. - The carrying amount, and associated items presented in the entity's statement of financial position, of liabilities that are part of the arrangements. - The carrying amount and associated items for which suppliers have already received payment from financial providers. - Ranges of payment due dates for both financial liabilities that are part of a supplier financing arrangement and comparable trade payables that are not part of a supplier financing arrangement. - Liquidity risk information
+- The terms and conditions of the arrangements. - The carrying amount, and associated line items presented in the entity's statement of financial position, of the liabilities that are part of the arrangements. - The carrying amount, and associated line items for which the suppliers have already received payment from the finance providers. - Ranges of payment due dates for both those financial liabilities that are part of a supplier finance arrangement and comparable trade payables that are not part of a supplier finance arrangement. - Liquidity risk information.

-(b) New IFRS, interpretations and amendments issued applicable after the date of presentation of the consolidated financial statements
+(b) New IFRSs, interpretations and amendments issued applicable after the presentation date of the consolidated financial statements

-As of the date of approval of these consolidated financial statements, the Company and Subsidiaries have not applied the following new standards, interpretations and amendments that have been issued but are not yet effective:
+At the approval date of these consolidated financial statements, the Company and Subsidiaries have not applied the following new standards, interpretations and amendments that have been issued, but are not effective yet:

-- Amendments to IAS 21 - Absence of convertibility
+Amendments to IAS 21 - Lack of Exchangeability

-The amendments to IAS 21 specify when a currency is interchangeable for another currency and when it is not: (i) a currency is interchangeable when an entity can exchange that currency for another currency through markets or exchange mechanisms that create enforceable rights and obligations without undue delay at the measurement date and for a specified purpose; (ii) a currency is not interchangeable for another currency if an entity can obtain only an insignificant amount of the other currency.
+The amendments to IAS 21 specify when a currency is exchangeable into another currency and when it is not: (i) a currency is exchangeable when an entity is able to exchange that currency for the other currency through markets or exchange mechanisms that create enforceable rights and obligations without undue delay at the measurement date and for a specified purpose; (ii) a currency is not exchangeable into the other currency if an entity can only obtain an insignificant amount of the other currency.

-The amendment clarifies how an Entity determines the exchange rate to be applied when a currency is not interchangeable: when a currency is not interchangeable at the measurement date, an entity estimates the spot exchange rate as the exchange rate that would have been applied to an orderly transaction between market participants at the measurement date and that faithfully reflects prevailing economic conditions.
-The amendment requires additional disclosure when a currency is not interchangeable: when a currency is not interchangeable, an entity discloses information that would enable users of its financial statements to evaluate how the lack of convertibility of a currency affects, or is expected to affect, its financial performance, financial position and cash flows.
+The amendments specify how an entity determines the exchange rate to apply when a currency is not exchangeable: when a currency is not exchangeable at the measurement date, an entity estimates the spot exchange rate as the rate that would have applied to an orderly transaction between market participants at the measurement date and that would faithfully reflect the economic conditions prevailing.
+The amendments require the disclosure of additional information when a currency is not exchangeable: when a currency is not exchangeable an entity discloses information that would enable users of its financial statements to evaluate how a currency's lack of exchangeability affects, or is expected to affect, its financial performance, financial position and cash flows.

-The amendments are effective for annual periods beginning on or after January 1, 2025.
-Early application is permitted.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2025.
+Earlier application is permitted.

-Management is currently evaluating the potential impact that these amendments will have on the Company and subsidiaries.
+Management is evaluating the potential impact that these amendments will have on the Company and Subsidiaries.

-- IFRS 18 - Presentation and Disclosure in Financial Statements
+IFRS 18 Presentation and Disclosures in Financial Statements

-IFRS 18 replaces IAS 1, leaving many of the requirements of IAS 1 unchanged and supplementing them with new requirements.
-In addition, some paragraphs of IAS 1 have been moved to IAS 8 and IFRS 7.
-Additionally, the IASB has made minor amendments to IAS 7 and IAS 33 Earnings per Share.
+IFRS 18 replaces IAS 1, carrying forward many of the requirements in IAS 1 unchanged and complementing them with new requirements.
+In addition, some IAS 1 paragraphs have been moved to IAS 8 and IFRS 7.
+Furthermore, the IASB has made minor amendments to IAS 7 and IAS 33 Earnings Per Share.

-IFRS 18 introduces new requirements for:
+IFRS 18 introduces new requirements to: